jointag/JTProximitySDK-iOS/README.md

 The following section describes the permissions required by the SDK, along with the necessary keys that must be added to the application Info.plist file.

-### Important Notice

-Starting with SDK version **1.12.0**, all the required permissions are no longer automatically requested when starting the SDK, but must be requested from the user by the application itself.
-To simplify this process, the SDK exposes helper methods to request them (such methods are presented below).
+> ⚠️ Attention : Starting with SDK version **1.12.0**, all the required
+> permissions are no longer automatically requested when starting the SDK, but
+> must be requested from the user by the application itself.
+To simplify this
+> process, the SDK exposes helper methods to request them (such methods are
+> presented below).

+---

 ### User Tracking Permission